Please Don't Touch!: Side two

 Side two consists of a suite of songs which flow into each other.
 It begins with "Hoping Love Will Last" with American singer Randy Crawford on vocals.
 It has a heavy R&B/soul influence but with some classical style guitar parts as well as atmospheric sections featuring synthesisers.
-Hackett recalled his Genesis band mates being particularly fond of the song.
+Hackett recalled his Genesis bandmates being particularly fond of the song.

 "Land of a Thousand Autumns" is an atmospheric instrumental track which contains references to the main theme of the title track.
 A sudden drum fill leads into the next track.

 "Please Don't Touch" is an instrumental track with many time signature changes that features prominent use of the Roland GR-500 guitar synthesiser.
 Hackett originally pitched the song for Genesis to rehearse during the Wind & Wuthering sessions, but the song was rejected.
 It was written as a variation on the main theme of the Wind & Wuthering track "Unquiet Slumbers for the Sleepers...".
 This theme was also eventually incorporated into the song "Hackett to Bits" on the 1986 album by GTR, a band featuring Hackett and Yes guitarist Steve Howe.

 "The Voice of Necam" features references to the "Please Don't Touch" theme before transitioning to an ambient piece of voice drones.
 NECAM was one of the first mixing console automation systems, developed by the mixing console's manufacturer, AMS Neve; the acronym stood for "Neve Computer Assisted Mixdown".
 To produce the vocal chords, Hackett sang different notes onto tracks of a multitrack tape, and then made a loop of the tape in a technique similar to that used by 10cc in the song "I'm Not in Love".
 Each track was fed back to a separate input on the mixing console, and the NECAM system was programmed to "play" chords and melodies by moving the console faders.
 Hackett later had his vocal tape loops made into a custom Mellotron tape set for use by his live keyboard player Nick Magnus.

 "Icarus Ascending" is also sung by Richie Havens.
 The lyrics are about the Greek myth of Icarus who escaped from the maze of the Minotaur with artificial wings.
 He came too close to the sun, though, and the wax in his wings melted so that he fell to his death.